andreasdanielmatt/citizen-quest-revision/README.md

 - 'e': Ends the countdown and jumps to the game end.
 - 'h': Shows hitboxes.
 - 'x': Outputs the player's position to the javascript console.

+The following keyboard shortcuts are available in the map app:

+- 'd': Toggle stats panel.
+Each press of 'd' toggles to a different panel.

 ## License